casterbyte/Above/README.md

 The scanner waits for the following arguments as input:

   - Network interface
-  - Timeout: The amount of time that a packet will be waiting for, according to the filters inside the scanner
+  - Timeout: The amount of time that a packet will be waiting for, according to the filters inside the scanner.
+It is recommended to set 300 seconds.
   - Protocol
   - Promisc Mode
   - Resolve MAC: Vendor detection by MAC (requires Internet access, creates a little noise in the form of HTTP requests